krevanth/ZAP/README.txt

 ===============================================================================

-Except where otherwise noted, the ZAP processor and its source code is Copyright (C) Revanth Kamaraj (GitHub Username: krevanth), that's me.
+Except where otherwise noted, the ZAP processor and its source code is Copyright (C) Revanth Kamaraj (GitHub Username: krevanth).
 The proper notices are in the head of each file.
-You can contact me at
-<revanth91kamaraj@gmail.com> and my LinkedIn URL is
+You can contact me at <revanth91kamaraj@gmail.com> and my LinkedIn URL is <www.linkedin.com/in/revanth-kamaraj-178662113>.
-<www.linkedin.com/in/revanth-kamaraj-178662113>.

 Credit to Bharat Mulagondla (GitHub Username: bharathmulagondla) for finding bugs in TLB logic.
 Credit to Erez Binyamin (GitHub Username: ErezBinyamin)